This article was originally published on 13 August, 2020 and updated to reflect the latest information. Additional reporting by Jorinda Hsu.

 For ERP, we will assume the charges to be $20 every month.

 The fuel capacity of RC390 is about 10 litres, and it consumes 4.2 litres of fuel for every 100km travelled.
 This translates to which translates to 240km before needing a refuel.
-Assuming you drive about 30km per day and are able to achieve the fuel consumption being advertised, you will find yourself needing to top up about 4 times a month.
-This would translate to about $80 in petrol costs each month, assuming if you pump octane-95 fuel before discount.
+Assuming you drive about 30km per day and can achieve the fuel consumption being advertised, you will find yourself needing to top up about 4 times a month.
+This would translate to about $93 in petrol costs each month, assuming if you pump octane-95 fuel before discount.

 Servicing & Maintenance

-Servicing is dependent on how you often drive the motorcycle, and how well it is being maintained.
+As the saying goes, it’s not about the years but the mileage.
+Servicing is dependent on how you often drive the motorcycle, how well it is being maintained and the price of the parts required.
 Generally speaking, a typical motorcycle servicing requires a change of engine oil, cleaning of filters, threading/changing of tires and change of brake pad.

 A major servicing which can cost around $300 to $400, can occur once every two years.
 On average, it cost around $150 to $200 every year to maintain a motorcycle.
 That would amount to $2,000 over a 10-year period.